-Midlothian Integrated Joint Board is responsible for planning and commissioning of services that help people live well and get support when they need it.
-This includes community health and social care services for adults in Midlothian and some hospital-based services.
+Midlothian Integrated Joint Board is responsible for planning and allocating funding to services that help people live well and get support when they need it.
+This includes all community health and social care services for adults in Midlothian and some hospital-based services.
+It direct the work of the Midlothian Health and Social Care Partnership